Conclusion-Xforce/openshift-security-compliance/02-RBAC/README.md

 Login with that user and check if everything is working.

+## Step 5 - cluster admin

+Now give the user also cluster-admin permissions

 ## Bonus

  Create a new role that allows for impersonating ONLY your own user and assign it to the test user.